amiya-pattnaik/webdriverIO-with-jasmineBDD/README.md

 ### Selenium Tests / Appium Tests

   To run your test you must have selenium / Appium server up and running to execute any webdriverIO tests, or it will fail fast with an error.
-To start selenium automatically it has been added as part of `services: ['selenium-standalone']` in the *.conf.js.
+To start selenium automatically it has been added as part of `services: ['selenium-standalone']` and `services: ['appium']` in the *.conf.js.
 That's all there is to it.!.

 ### Run Some Sample Tests

 To execute the entire test suite in local development, you can use any one of the options mentioned below

-Option 1: `npm run test-local`
+Option 1: `npm run test-local`.
+You can also run in SauceLabs and BrowserStack using `npm run test-sauce`, `npm run test-browserstack`.

 Option 2: `grunt webdriver:test-local`.
-This executes all features in the [`./test/specs/*.js`]  directory with a Spec reporter by default.
+This executes all spec files in the [`./test/specs/*.js`] directory.
+The default option for Grunt run is `webdriver:test-local`.
+But you can use `webdriver:test-sauce` or `test-browserstack` based on your requirements.

+To execute tests on `mobile device` use : `npm run test-mobile`.

 💡 Before running mobile tests, perform the requisite Appium setup.
 For hassle free `one click Appium setup on OSX` refer [appium-setup-made-easy-OSX](https://github.com/amiya-pattnaik/appium-setup-made-easy-OSX) or refer [Appium Docs](http://appium.io/getting-started.html?lang=en)